Does a Consumer Proposal Affect My Credit?

 How Long Does a Consumer Proposal Stay on Your Credit Report?

-Consumer proposals stay on your credit report a maximum of 6 years from the date you file based on the new guidelines from TransUnion and Equifax.
+A consumer proposal can remain on your credit report a maximum of 6 years from the date you file based on the new guidelines from TransUnion and Equifax.
 A lot less time than bankruptcy.
-Bankruptcies, on the other hand, remain on your account for longer, and the period increases every time you file one.
+Bankruptcies, on the other hand, remain on your account for longer, and increases every time you file one.

-Keep in mind that if you pay your consumer proposal faster, it stays on your credit report for an even shorter time.
+Keep in mind that if you pay your consumer proposal faster, the length of time it appears on your credit report is shortened.
 This is another advantage that you don’t get when you file for bankruptcy.
 At David Sklar & Associates, we work with you to weigh both options and identify the best solution for you.

 How Long Does Bankruptcy Stay on Credit Report in Canada?

 How long a bankruptcy will stay on your credit report in Canada depends on the number of bankruptcies you’ve already filed.
 If this is your first bankruptcy, it will remain on your credit for six years after filing.

 If this is your second time filing for bankruptcy, it will stay on your credit report for 14 years.
 If you file for bankruptcy three times or more, it remains on your credit for life.
 The Canadian Government outlines these timelines.